magicien/TGAImage/README.md

 // didLoad is Promise.
 tga1.didLoad.then(() => {

-  // You can get img tag with 'image' property. document.getElementById('colorImgTag').appendChild(tga1.image)
+  // You can get an img tag with 'image' property. document.getElementById('colorImgTag').appendChild(tga1.image)

-  // You can get canvas tag with 'canvas' property. document.getElementById('colorCanvasTag').appendChild(tga1.canvas) })
+  // You can get a canvas tag with 'canvas' property. document.getElementById('colorCanvasTag').appendChild(tga1.canvas) })